Jefferson Park, Chicago: Jefferson Park

-Jefferson Park is a predominantly middle-class neighborhood of people coming from a variety of diverse backgrounds.
+Jefferson Park is a predominantly middle-class neighborhood.
 Like many neighborhoods on the Northwest Side of Chicago the neighborhood has a heavy Polish-American presence, and is home to the Copernicus Foundation, the Polish parish of St. Constance, as well as a host of other Polish-American organizations, institutions and businesses.

-Jefferson Park is also known for having a very high number of resident city and county workers.
+Jefferson Park is also known for having a high number of resident city and county workers.
 The area is filled with the homes of Chicago Public School teachers and staff, Chicago Police Department, Chicago Fire Department as well as Cook County Sheriff officers and staff.

-Boundaries are Austin Ave, Chicago River, Railway, Elston Ave, Foster Ave, Edens Expy, Cicero Ave, Montrose Ave, Narraganset Ave, Nagle Ave, Bryn Mawr Ave, Northwest Hwy, Milwaukee Ave.
+The boundaries of Jefferson Park the neighborhood are Austin Ave, Chicago River, Railway, Elston Ave, Foster Ave, Edens Expy, Cicero Ave, Montrose Ave, Narraganset Ave, Nagle Ave, Bryn Mawr Ave, Northwest Hwy, Milwaukee Ave.

-Indian Woods Community

-Boundaries are Indian Rd, Central Ave, Ardmore Ave.